somecallmejosh/ux-engineering-portfolio/content/dev-notes/aria-pattern-cheatsheet.md

 ---
 ARIA (short for Accessible Rich Internet Applications) is basically HTML's way of saying, "Hey assistive tech, I've got some extra context for you!"
 It's a bunch of attributes you sprinkle into your markup to help users with disabilities better understand and navigate your app.

-This cheatsheet isn't trying to be the entire WAI-ARIA Bible&mdash;it's more like a sticky note stuck to your monitor that reminds you what `aria-expanded` actually does.
+This cheatsheet isn't trying to be the entire WAI-ARIA Bible.
+It's more like a sticky note stuck to your monitor that reminds you what `aria-expanded` actually does.
 It focuses on the common stuff you'll hit regularly: what roles go where, what attributes to slap on, how users are expected to move around with a keyboard, and what's supposed to happen when stuff gets toggled, selected, or otherwise activated.

 When in doubt (or when this page isn't cutting it), the [WAI-ARIA Authoring Practices Guide](https://www.w3.org/WAI/ARIA/apg/patterns/) has all the official words and wisdom.
 But if you're mid-sprint and your brain just went poof, this page is here to save the day.